fieldtrip/website/example/fittemplate.md

 ### Taking the inner shell for a single shell model

-Another option is to create a single shell model.
-As we have scaled all 3 compartments of the template head model, we can create a single shell of the innermost boundary, which represents the brain compartment.
+Another option for MEG is to create a single shell model on the basis of the brain compartment.

     cfg                          = [];
     cfg.method                   = 'singlesphere';
     headmodel_singleshell_sphere = ft_prepare_headmodel(cfg, template_t_sphere.bnd(3));

-    cfg                          = [];
-    cfg.method                   = 'singlesphere';
-    headmodel_singleshell_sphere = ft_prepare_headmodel(cfg, template_fiducials.bnd(3));

     cfg                          = [];
     cfg.method                   = 'singlesphere';